10 Reasons Why a Day Trip from Rome to Pompeii Is Worth It

 Enjoy nature by climbing Mount Vesuvius| ©Peter Visser

-It is true that in Rome you will spend most of your time walking through its streets and squares and enjoying its terraces (which are not few!), but you will still be in a great capital where traffic, noise and chaos are the order of the day.
+It's true that in Rome you'll spend most of your time walking through its streets and squares and enjoying its terraces (of which there are many!), but you'll still be in a big capital city where traffic, noise, and chaos are the order of the day.

-To complete your day with a day of tranquility, outdoors and surrounded by nature, Pompeii is a very good idea.
-As soon as you arrive, Vesuvius will greet you from the horizon, you can take a great walk through the archaeological ruins of the city and if you dare, you can complete the day with a climb to the crater of the volcano or a walk along the Bay of Naples facing the sea.
-Sounds idyllic, doesn't it?
+To round off your trip with a peaceful day in the open air surrounded by nature, Pompeii is a great idea.
+As soon as you arrive, Vesuvius will greet you from the horizon.
+You can take a long walk through the archaeological ruins of the city and, if you dare, you can finish the day with a climb to the crater of the volcano or a walk along the bay of Naples facing the sea.
+Sounds idyllic, right?

-In my opinion, if you are looking for a real contrast to your visit to Rome, Pompeii is your destination.
-Other cities like Florence or Pisa or even Tuscany are also potential destinations, but you would need more time to tour them and in one day you would not get to cover even the most relevant.
+In my opinion, if you are looking for a real contrast to your visit to Rome, Pompeii is the place to go.
+Other cities such as Florence or Pisa, or even Tuscany, are also potential destinations, but you would need more time to explore them, and in a single day you would not even be able to cover the most important sights.
+It would be best to leave them for a future trip where you can devote more time exclusively to them and opt for a day in the sun and outdoors in the Pompeii and Naples area.

 Taste the delicious Neapolitan pizza| ©Edsel Little